interledger/rfcs/0012-common-ledger-api/0012-common-ledger-api.md

 #### WebSocket Notifications

 The ledger sends notifications to connected clients when certain events occur, according to the current subscriptions of the clients.
 Every notification is sent at most once per WebSocket connection to the ledger, even if a client is subscribed to multiple categories of message that should prompt the same notification.
-(For example, if you are subscribed to the `credit_account` or `debit_account` of a transfer and subscribed to the transfer itself, you still receive only one notification.)
+If a client has multiple connections open, the ledger MUST attempt to send a message on every open connection.

 All event notifications from the ledger are in the format of JSON objects with the following fields: